Update Your Blog with GitHub Copilot CLI

 Try it yourself

-Run Copilot on those three files.
+Run Copilot on those files.
 See what happens.
 Refine your instructions based on what it got wrong.
 Then scale up.

 I maintained blogs manually for years and always fell behind.
 Now I pipe markdown through an AI CLI and review diffs.
 That's sustainable in a way manual maintenance never was.